Spotlight on Main Street

 • In 1916, the building was owned by H. E. Miller and S. Arnold.

-• The Bead Mine has been on East Carson Street since 1997.
+• The Bead Mine was located here from 1997 until 2011.
 When the building was being remodeled for The Bead Mine, the owner discovered old letters underneath the floor boards and cases of beer from the Duquesne Brewery, once on the South Side.
 The owner speculates that a “speak easy” may have been located on one of the upper floors.
 A “speak easy” was a bar that served alcohol during Prohibition in the 1920s and 1930s, when it was illegal to do so.

-• Famous visitors to The Bead Mine include Weird Al and Dave Matthews.
+• Famous visitors to The Bead Mine included Weird Al Yankovic and Dave Matthews.

-• The upper stories of the building are now apartments, and the basement serves as a storage space for The Bead Mine.
+• The upper stories of the building were once apartments, and the basement served as a storage space for The Bead Mine.

 Additional Images